 Unified Alternate Shot offers 3-hole or 9-hole competition.
-Athletes will tee off one more time than the Unified partner and teams will switch teeing off at each hole.
+Athletes will tee off one more time than the Unified partner.
+Teams will typically switch teeing off at each hole unless otherwise noted by competition management.

 When creating a team name during registration, please use the format of Athlete last name/Partner last name (e.g., Johnson/Andersen).
 There are no substitutions in Unified from regional to state competitions.
 If an athlete or Unified partner scratches, then the team is also a scratch.